 Circumcision is a common procedure performed on newborn baby boys.
 The purpose of circumcision is to cut away the infant’s foreskin, which is an extra bit of skin located at the tip of the penis.
 Dr. Brad Rupp is a board-certified urologist highly trained in performing circumcisions.
-He will take the time to discuss the procedure and answer all of your questions.
-Call (785) 354-7877 to schedule an appointment at our office in Topeka, KS today!
+As Topeka’s leader in men’s health, Dr. Rupp will take the time to discuss the procedure and answer all of your questions.
+Call (785) 354-7877 to schedule an appointment at our urology office in Topeka, Leavenworth, or Emporia, KS today!

 The Purpose of Circumcision

 A circumcision is not entirely necessary for any newborn male to have.
 For many, the choice to circumcise their baby is one that relates to their religious beliefs, as circumcision is a widely held custom for both the Jewish and Muslim faiths.
 However, this procedure also offers many other noteworthy advantages for persons outside of these religious organizations.

 In general, circumcised individuals are less likely to encounter certain health problems and infections.
 There is also a lower likelihood of generalized irritation of the penis by having the foreskin taken off.
 This is due to the fact that the removal of a male’s foreskin allows the area to be cleaned, and remain cleaned, more easily.
 Trapped bacteria under the foreskin can often lead to health issues like a urinary tract infection, which is especially common in uncircumcised infants under 6 months of age.

 Circumcision is also associated with lowered risks for several other serious conditions such as penile cancer and HIV.
 Although these studies and their findings are recent, they do support the theory that removing an infant’s foreskin will reduce his risk for both HIV and penile cancer in the future.